 Pub.
 Util.
 Code § 311(g)(1) provides that resolutions must be served to all parties and subject to at least 30 days public review.
 However, given that this Resolution is issued outside of a formal proceeding, interested stakeholders need not have party status in R.18-10-007 in order to submit comments.
-Please note that comments are due 20 days from the mailing date of this Resolution.
-Replies will not be accepted.
+Comments were due on June 28, 2021, 20 days from the mailing of the draft of this Resolution.
+Reply comments were not accepted.

-This draft Resolution was served on the service list of R.18-10-007 and posted on the Commission's website, www.cpuc.ca.gov/wildfiremitigationplans, and it will be placed on the Commission's agenda no earlier than 30 days from today.
+On June 4, 2021, this draft Resolution was served on the service list of R.18-10-007 and posted on the Commission's website, www.cpuc.ca.gov/wildfiremitigationplans.